vesyrgy/group-81/report/report.md

 ##3.5

-There one warnings that remains in IntelliJ.

-###WithinBordersTest.java
+###3.5.15

-1)  IntelliJ complains that `public class WithinBordersTest` can be private.
+There is one warning that remains in IntelliJ.
+IntelliJ complains that `public class WithinBordersTest` can be private.
 We left this public because the comment in `ParameterizedAssignment` specifically states that it needs to be public.

+In terms of the additional adequacy achieved thanks to our classes, we measured the new overall coverage to be 89%, with a line coverage of 84%.
+So, our efforts have contributed 2 percentage points to the overall line coverage, as compared to what we measured in question 3.1.1.

+The continuous integration server confirmed that our builds worked properly in most cases.
+We generally tried to avoid successively failing builds on DevHub, as evidenced by the many green commits.
+We used Git very extensively.
+In general, we tried to make new branches for different exercises.
+This allowed us to divide the work effectively and gives a very clear record of what was done.